 Here’s a round-up of the three main kinds of lavender, plus all the details on how and when to prune them.

 The hardiest lavender of the three, English lavender (Lavandula angustifolia), is often found in northern gardens with cold winters.
 Within this variety of lavender, you’ll find common varieties like Munstead, Betty Blue, Miss Katherine, and Buena Vista, among others.

-English lavender is best pruned in the fall, as these varieties can actually withstand the winters even after a major haircut (unlike the subsequent types on this list).
-To prune your English lavender, cut back one-half to two-thirds of the new growth.
+English lavender is best pruned in the fall, as these varieties can withstand the winters even after a major haircut (unlike the subsequent types on this list).
+Cut back one-half to two-thirds of the new growth to prune your English lavender.
 Remember to follow best pruning practices by cutting above leaf nodes or side branches.
 You’ll also want to be aware of the shape of your lavender plant when pruning it back, and you should aim to trim off the new growth while also shaping your plant into a rounded mound.
-This will ensure that it grows into that same desired round shape next season!
+This will ensure it grows into that desired round shape next season!